Weekending

 “No animal products at all.”

 “He should be OK with the synthetic canteen cheese then.
-Who is the corpse?”
+Who

 “I don’t know who it is, but it was in the courtyard behind HQ.”